ibm-ecosystem-engineering/QueryCraft/readme.md

 <img src= "image/Db2_ingetion.gif">

-1. If you don’t have delimited files for your database containing the golden query dataset, you can use a file from the /input/dataset folder from the test env.
+1. If you don’t have delimited files for your database containing the golden query dataset, you can use a file from the `/input/dataset folder` from the test env.

 <img src= "image/data_load.png">

-2. Now specify the file path, including the file name, in the superConfig.ini file under the [DataIngestion] section.
+2. Now specify the file path, including the file name, in the superConfig.ini file under the `[DataIngestion]` section.
 Additionally, indicate the table name that needs to be created in the db2 database.
 If you are using the salary.csv, TheHistoryofBaseball is the right schema.
-Ensuring the right schema is important as the Golden query dataset contains this information in the column db_id.
+Ensuring the right schema is important as the Golden query dataset contains this information in the column `db_id`.
 This is required to run the context retriever and the execution evaluation service.

 ```
 #Relative path (from home_dir) of csv file to be ingested in db2 table